Trusted WordPress tutorials, when you need them most.

 All methods described above are recommended for beginners.
 Advanced users can also add custom CSS directly to their themes.

-However, adding custom CSS snippets into your parent theme is not recommended.
+However, adding custom CSS snippets to your parent theme is not recommended.
 Your CSS changes will be lost if you accidentally update the theme without saving your custom changes.

 Using a custom CSS plugin allows you to store your custom CSS independently from your theme.
-This way, you can easily switch themes, and your custom CSS will still be there.
+This way, you can easily switch themes, and your custom CSS will remain.

 Another great way to add custom CSS to your WordPress site is by using the CSS Hero plugin.
 This wonderful plugin allows you to edit almost every CSS style on your WordPress site without writing a single line of code.